-Powdered Carbon - Also called PAC. (powdered activated carbon) This is added to help reduce taste and odor problems through adsorption.
+Powdered Carbon - Also called PAC. (powdered activated carbon) This is added in slurry form to help reduce taste and odor problems through adsorption.
 Caustic Soda - The chemical name is sodium hydroxide.
 This is used occasionally for pH control.
 Fluoride - The chemical name is hydrofluosilicic acid.

 Its sole purpose is to prevent tooth decay.